 Early identification of potential developmental delays is critical to help ensure that children get the resources they need to support positive development.
 Using a screening tool to review a child's developmental milestones can help to facilitate early identification of developmental delays and help connect families with additional services and/or a formal evaluation.
-Within 90 days of your infant's enrollment into our YMCA program, we will conduct a screening and send home a screening for you to conduct with your child.
+Within 45 days of your child's first day in our program, teachers will conduct a screening and send home a screening for you to conduct with your child.
 The screening we use is called "Ages and Stages Questionnaire" and is widely used in early education programs as well as pediatrician offices.
-After both the parent and teacher screenings are completed, we will score the screenings and share the results with you.
-It is infrequent that a child will need special services after a screening has been conducted.
-However, if there is a suspicion of a developmental delay, we will help guide you in finding developmental services through the Early Support for Infants and Toddlers Program (ESIT).
+After both the parent and teacher screenings are completed, we will score the screenings and share the results with you, always in your home language at a scheduled time.
+If there is a suspicion of a developmental delay, we will help guide you in finding developmental services through the Early Support for Infants and Toddlers Program (ESIT).